 Trauma.
 Many have experienced trauma through working with, or witnessing, harmful incidents on a personal or much broader scale: illness; death; domestic abuse; poverty; the breakdown of relationships.
 Together with a very real fear about the future, heightened by catastrophic scenarios played out in the media, our schools will be dealing with the impact of short and long term trauma on the whole school community.

-as leadership teams plan how they might re-open schools for more children, wellbeing and mental health can no longer seen as a ‘nice to have’ but a ‘must have’.
+Wellbeing and mental health can no longer seen as a ‘nice to have’ but a ‘must have’.

 At Mindfulness in Schools Project, we deliver information and training to build wellbeing and resilience in schools.
 At its most basic level, mindfulness helps train your attention to be more aware of what is actually happening, rather than worrying about what has happened or might happen, providing techniques to ground yourself when things begin to spiral out of control.